 In the digital industry, the practice of offshoring is widely accepted.
-In a 2010 survey, about 15% of all firms and 40% of technology firms engaged in some offshoring activity, with about 30% offshoring digital workers.
+In a 2010 survey, about 15% of all firms and 40% of technology firms engaged in some offshore outsourcing activity, with about 30% offshoring digital workers.
 The figures have only grown since.

-Once you’ve taken the decision to outsource activities, the question that naturally arises is: how do you get the best results and productivity from an offshore digital industry team?
+Once you’ve taken the decision to outsource activities, the question that naturally arises is: how do you get the best results and productivity from an offshore team?
 Or, how to manage team performance?
-Here are seven tried and tested methods.

 Of course, there will always be a need to discuss specific, day-to-day tasks.
 But painting the big picture is an effective first step.

-How will one analyze and manage team performance?
+How will one analyze the offshore team and manage team performance?
 What steps need to be taken for progress?
 What should be done if course-correction is required?